ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/protocol-dbrtextresultdelegate.md

 `frameID`: The ID of the frame.
 `imageData`: The image data of the frame.
 `results`: Recognized barcode results of the frame.

+**Code Snippet**

+You must use the video barcode decoding method to get the text result callback.
+You can view detailed code snippets about the usage of `textResultCallback` in the [Video Method](primary-video.md#setcameraenhancer) section.